Cottey Offers Four New Degrees

 Criminology degree will prepare students to pursue careers in law enforcement at various levels or work in other governmental agencies (e.g. FBI, CIA, or Homeland Security), community service, or justice organizations.
 This degree also prepares students to pursue graduate work in a number of fields.
 Because Cottey is a liberal arts college, the degree will emphasize critical thinking through interdisciplinary perspectives.

-Women’s Studies degree is an umbrella program that examines the relationship of race, class, gender, and sexuality in women’s lives.
-The Women’s Studies courses focus on the role and issues facing women historically and in contemporary society.
+Women, Gender, and Sexuality Studies degree is an umbrella program that examines the relationship of race, class, gender, and sexuality in women’s lives.
+The Women, Gender, and Sexuality Studies courses focus on the role and issues facing women historically and in contemporary society.
 This degree will prepare students for careers in domestic violence shelter director, higher education, human rights advocate, government agency staff, political adviser, victims’ advocate, women’s health specialist, and public relations.

 Organizational Leadership degree prepares students for careers in a wide variety of fields including community development, human resources, management consulting, military, non-profit management, or project management.
 This major is designed to provide an opportunity for students to study the theoretical and academic aspects of leadership while developing practical skills through the development of individual leadership skills.
 Students will have an opportunity to create an individualized Leadership Development Plan that stresses and tracks leadership development within each student.